grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 ### View

-The `view` meta helps developers identify the view where a specific signal is coming from.
-Sometimes apps do not rely on URLs to define sections of it but on views.
+The view meta lets developers define a view to associate signals occured within that view to it.
+This makes it easy to track specific sections in the UI which may dynamically change without any route changes.
 For example, a view can be a category called `auth` for that contains sign in and sign up pages.
 The `view` meta is not changing automatically across a session and even though it is not handled set automatically by the core package, wrapper packages like `web-sdk` should give a value default to it.
-But unlike other metas, it can be also overwritten by the end-user during initialization or programatically afterwards.
+But unlike other metas, it can be also overwritten by the end-user during initialization or programmatically afterwards.

 Properties: